tsmdt/janus-for-alfred/README.md

 - `up` : usernames will be generated in `UPPERCASE`
 - `mix` : usernames will be generated `MiXeD`

+## Installation
+Simply download this repository (or clone it).
+Double click `Janus.alfredworkflow` and add the workflow to Alfred.

 ## Requirements
 - Alfred 4.x
 - Python > 3.8